-8. The manager's fiduciary duty refers to the duty of managers to maximize returns to employees the legally prescribed duties which make their employment possible the moral duty managers have to act as responsible agents to the owners managers resisting hostile takeover bids managers managing by number 9. c; Easy According to limited liability, a. smaller pools of capital could be aggregated for larger enterprises o. if the venture fails, shareholders would not lose their investments d: Moderate
+- 8. The manager's fiduciary duty refers to a. the duty of managers to maximize returns to employees - b. the legally prescribed duties which make their employment possible c; Easy e. corporations cannot extend beyond the bottom line to maximize profits d: Moderate

+- c. the moral duty managers have to act as responsible agents to the owners - d. managers resisting hostile takeover bids - e. managers managing by number

+- 9. According to limited liability, - a. smaller pools of capital could be aggregated for larger enterprises - b. if the venture fails, shareholders would not lose their investments - c. there would be personal liability only - d. there would only be a loss in the value of the corporate stock